HACCP Audit Preparation: What Every Business Needs to Know

 When you follow HACCP protocols, you’re taking active steps to comply with the law and reduce the risk of lawsuits.

-In the unfortunate event that a food safety incident occurs, having the certification shows that your business made every effort to control hazards.
+In the unfortunate event that a food safety incident occurs, having the certification shows that your business has made every effort to control hazards.
 This can protect you from hefty fines, shutdowns, or other non-compliance penalties.

-Build Trust with Customers and Stakeholders
+Build Trust With Customers and Stakeholders

 Trust is everything in the food industry.